netgen/NetgenRemoteMediaBundle/docs/UPGRADE.md

 Upgrade from 2.0 to 3.0
 -----------------------

 Version 3.0 is a major release where the whole bundle has been decoupled from eZ and now contains only core features and doesn't depend on eZ anymore.
-In order to retain all the eZ functionalities (field type, NG admin UI and eZ admin UI), you have to install the new bundle which serves as a connector between Remote Media and eZ (currently WIP).
+In order to retain all the eZ functionalities (field type, NG admin UI and eZ admin UI), you have to install the [Netgen Remote Media & Ibexa CMS integration](https://github.com/netgen/remote-media-ibexa) bundle which serves as a connector between Remote Media and eZ.

 Also, there were a lot of changes during the decoupling from eZ to make things cleaner so there is a lot of breaking changes.

 * This bundle doesn't depend on eZ anymore and does not contain any eZ related integration
 * This bundle doesn't depend on Netgen Open Graph bundle anymore and does not contain any related integration
 * Minimum supported version of PHP is now PHP 8.1
+* This bundle now uses Cloudinary PHP SDK v2 instead of v1
 * Most of the classes in the codebase are now `final` - if you have any overrides in your project, refactor them to use the Decorator pattern instead
 * The main value object `Netgen\Bundle\RemoteMediaBundle\Core\FieldType\RemoteMedia\Value` which was extending eZ field type value has now been renamed to `Netgen\RemoteMedia\API\Values\RemoteResource` and all methods use or return this new one; methods and properties remained the same; now it's a standalone value object
 * The variation object `Netgen\Bundle\RemoteMediaBundle\Core\FieldType\RemoteMedia\Variation` has been renamed to `Netgen\RemoteMedia\API\Values\Variation` and all methods use or return this new one; methods and properties remained the same